Dewdrops/visual-ascii-mode/README.md

 `visual-ascii-mode-show-unprintable-character` (default: t)

-This variable controls whether/how to display unprintable characters.
+This variable controls whether/how to display unprintable characters:

-t means to show control characters in C-what style (which returned by `single-key-description'), `abbrev' means to use ASCII control code abbreviation, nil means not to display unprintable character.
+t means to show control characters in C-what style (which returned by `single-key-description'),
+`abbrev' means to use ASCII control code abbreviation,
+nil means not to display unprintable character.